 Cape Town - It's the weekend!

-But the sporting world never sleeps, so hang on tight and be sure to watch these FOUR events (in no particular order)!
+But the sporting world never sleeps, so hang on tight and be sure to watch these FOUR events!

-Round 7 of the Super Rugby action gets under way this weekend.
+Round 19 of the Super Rugby action gets under way.

 Click here for all your latest Super Rugby news

 The Proteas are back in action for the first time since April.

 Faf du Plessis and his men are in Galle as they take on Sri Lanka in the first of two Tests.

 Already this Test has proven to be challenging for the relatively young SA side, but can the Proteas fight back to avoid defeat - and will this be a historic Test for fast bowler Dale Steyn?

 Click here to stay in touch with the Proteas' tour to Sri Lanka

 We're down to the business end at the All England Club.